 Serious Games challenging us to play at building a better future

-Future-Making Serious Games support to Blog Action Day has now become a tradition.
+Serious Games Market Blog support to Blog Action Day has now become a tradition.

 In 2007 on the theme of the Environment, we saw bloggers running environmental experiments, detailing innovative ideas on creating sustainable practices, and focusing their audience's attention on organizations and companies promoting green agendas.

-In 2008 on the theme of Poverty, similarly focused the blogging community's energies around discussing the wide breadth of the issue from many perspectives and identifying innovative and unexpected solutions.
+In 2008, on the theme of Poverty, the event similarly focused the blogging community's energies around discussing the wide breadth of the issue from many perspectives and identifying innovative and unexpected solutions.

 In 2009, on the theme of Climate Change, we focused on Climate Change Serious Games, and also on a niche topic: Climate Change & Video Games - Why Gamers Would Be Rather Good at Fighting Climate Change and Saving the World.

 The topic for Blog Action Day 2010 was Water - One day.
 One issue.
 Thousands of voices.
 We then focused on Blog Action Day: Serious Games For Water Conservation